ibm-cloud-docs/tg-cli-plugin/transit-gateway-cli.md

 {: #list-locations-options}

 `--output json`
-:   Optional: Specify if you want the output displayed in JSON format.
+:   Optional: Specify whether you want the output that is displayed in JSON format.

 `--help | -h`
 :   Optional: Get help on this command.